MASILab/tumor-cifar/README.md

 ## Usage

-There is a example to show how to use the data in demo_submit.ipynb
+There is an example showing how to use the data in demo_submit.ipynb.

 --------------------------------------